 - Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements (in force for annual periods beginning on or after 1 January 2023, endorsed by EC).
-These amendments provide guidelines and examples regarding the application of the materiality concept upon judgements and decisions makings related to disclosures of the accounting policy, such as a) they replace the requirement for disclosing material accounting policies information instead of significant accounting policies; b) they provide clarifications on how the entities can identify material accounting policy information and to give examples of when accounting policy information is likely to be material; c) clarify that accounting policy information may be material because of its nature, even if the related amounts are immaterial; d) clarify that accounting policy information is material if users of the entity's financial statements; and d) clarify that the entity needn't disclose immaterial accounting policy information, this shall not result in omitting or obscuring obscure material accounting information.
-Earlier application is permitted. - Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors (in force for annual periods beginning on or after 1 January 2023, endorsed by EC).
+These amendments provide guidelines and examples regarding the application of the materiality concept upon judgements and decisions makings related to disclosures of the accounting policy, such as a) they replace the requirement for disclosing material accounting policies information instead of significant accounting policies; b) they provide clarifications on how the entities can identify material accounting policy information and to give examples of when accounting policy information is likely to be material; c) clarify that accounting policy information may be material because of its nature, even if the related amounts are immaterial; d) clarify that accounting policy information is material if users of the entity's financial statements would need it to understand certain material information in the financial statements; and d) clarify that the entity needn't disclose immaterial accounting policy information, this shall not result in omitting or obscuring obscure material accounting information.
+Earlier application is permitted.
+The management has completed an analysis and has determined that these changes do not assess the effects of the changes that would have a material impact on the accounting policy and on the values and classification of the assets, liabilities, operations and results of the company. - Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors (in force for annual periods beginning on or after 1 January 2023, endorsed by EC).
 These amendments are related to clarifications aimed at a more accurate distinction between changes to the accounting policy, error adjustments and changes to accounting estimates, such as: a) "the definition of a change in accounting estimates" is replaced with a "definition of accounting estimates" under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty"; b) the entity develops and applies accounting estimates if the accounting policies require items in the financial statements to be measured in a way that involves measurement uncertainty; c) a clarification is made that a change in accounting estimate may result from a change in input or valuation technique, as well as from new information or new developments, unless it is the correction of a prior-year error; d) a change in an accounting estimate may affect only the current's period profit or loss, or the profit or loss of both the current period and future periods.
 Earlier application is permitted.
+The management has completed an analysis and has determined that these changes do not assess the effects of the changes that would have a material impact on the accounting policy and on the values and classification of the assets, liabilities, operations and results of the company.